Designations Congruent with Things: Chapter 17

 He reclicks.

-“So the question is how to differentiate real-time cognitive influence by external parties (here, read: Hermann, the hivemind, or the freakish cadre of cut-up kaiju brains left on the Earth-side of the annihilated breach) from the SPECTER Effect (here read: a reproduction of foreign neural pathways, perceived by the brain as ‘other’ rather than ‘self’, but nevertheless originating from within rather than from without).
+“So the question becomes how to differentiate real-time cognitive influence by external parties (here read: Hermann, the hive mind, or the freakish cadre of cut-up kaiju brains left on the Earth-side of the annihilated Breach) from the SPECTER Effect (here read: a reproduction of foreign neural pathways, perceived by the brain as “other” rather than “self,” but nevertheless originating from within rather than from without).
 Subjectively, they’re not easily parsed.”

 He clicks a button.

-He paces once again in front of the window.
+He paces another line in front of the window.

 He reclicks.